gumaerc-testorg/18.785-fall-2021/content/pages/syllabus.md

 *\[Translation: "Mathematics is the queen of the sciences and number theory is the queen of mathematics."\]*

 As suggested by this quote, number theory is supported by many subfields of mathematics, and we will not hesitate to call upon them as needed.
 In most cases these supporting subjects will play a minor role, but you should be aware that at various points in the course we will make reference to standard material from many other branches of mathematics, including topology, complex analysis, representation theory, and algebraic geometry.
-When this happens, I will include in the lecture notes a quick review of any terminology and theorems we need that fall outside of the official corequisite for this course, which is [*18.705 Commutative Algebra*](https://ocw.mit.edu/courses/18-705-commutative-algebra-fall-2008/).
-Note that 18.705 transitively includes [*18.100C Real Analysis*](https://ocw.mit.edu/courses/18-100c-real-analysis-fall-2012/), as well as [*18.701 Algebra I*](https://ocw.mit.edu/courses/18-701-algebra-i-fall-2010/) and [*18.702 Algebra II*](https://ocw.mit.edu/courses/18-702-algebra-ii-spring-2011/), as prerequisites.
-In past years, [*18.112 Complex Analysis*](https://ocw.mit.edu/courses/18-112-functions-of-a-complex-variable-fall-2008/) was also a formal prerequisite.
+When this happens, I will include in the lecture notes a quick review of any terminology and theorems we need that fall outside of the official corequisite for this course, which is {{% resource_link "1b31f62b-1f8e-4494-be7e-1a0840e39bf7" "*18.705 Commutative Algebra*" %}}.
+Note that 18.705 transitively includes {{% resource_link "ceceb441-75a4-41ca-9cc5-1a474edc152a" "*18.100C Real Analysis*" %}}, as well as {{% resource_link "8c07ddae-8c42-435d-a5b8-dc3d282c3921" "*18.701 Algebra I*" %}} and {{% resource_link "c79ba620-1919-4dbd-ab0d-17ab2dac91ec" "*18.702 Algebra II*" %}}, as prerequisites.
+In past years, {{% resource_link "7aff4e3e-8a4d-4825-bb5d-67def4a31dc7" "*18.112 Complex Analysis*" %}} was also a formal prerequisite.
 This is no longer the case, but if you have never studied complex analysis you will need to be prepared to do some extra reading when we begin our study of zeta functions and *L*\-functions.

 For graduate students in mathematics (the target audience of this course), none of this should be an issue.
 Undergraduates and students from other departments may need to spend some time acquainting (or reacquainting) themselves with supporting material as it arises.